 Can’t go wrong with some simple, rounded black flats.

 Indya also introduced me to Rothy’s, a San Francisco–based start-up founded with the goal of making a women’s shoe that has the ease and comfort of a sneaker, but the looks of a “feminine flat.”
-They make two styles of flats — one round toe, one pointed — and each comes in lots of colors, are recyclable, machine-washable, moisture-free, and claim to use a “blister-free seamless knit.”
+They make four styles of flats — one round toe, one pointed — and each comes in lots of colors, are recyclable, machine-washable, moisture-free, and claim to use a “blister-free seamless knit.”
 Everything about it is very Silicon Valley.
 I haven’t worn them to verify all of these claims, but Indya has a pair, and she approves.

 And a few more …